 These loans can be offered by banks or credit unions.
 A share secured loan typically comes with a better interest rate than other types of loans designed for people with no credit because you're offering your savings as collateral.
 That doesn't mean you lose your savings, however.

 When you get a share secured loan, you borrow a set amount of money.
 That same amount is taken from your savings and held by the bank or credit union.
 Once you repay the loan, the bank releases the hold on your savings.
 In the meantime, your savings continue to earn interest, which can offset the interest rate you may be paying for the loan.

 The main benefit of a share secured loan is that you can use it to build your credit history.
 The largest share of your credit score is your payment history.
-By making your loan payments on time, you create a positive payment history which is factored into your credit score calculations.
+By making your loan payments on time, you create a positive payment history that is factored into your credit score calculations.

 That's not the only benefit, however.
 Compared to other types of bank loans and loans offered by online lenders, a share secured loan may be easier to qualify for.
 As these loans are designed for people with little to no credit history, banks and credit unions may be more willing to give you a loan if you have sufficient savings to offer as collateral and you've been a good banking customer.